jaywink/social-relay/README.md

 You might optionally want to run one worker towards the `failed` queue.

+Note!
+If you changed Redis connection parameters in `social_relay/local_config.py`, make sure to pass the right connection parameters when calling `rqworker`.
+The command line utilities for RQ don't read the configuration for the relay.

 ### Deploying

 Pretty much normal Python + WSGI setup, just install the requirements and serve using WSGI.
 For Ubuntu 14.04,